 Epi Island

-Peace and Beauty in the South Pacific
+Peace and beauty in the South Pacific

-Are you looking for a peaceful getaway from Port Vila or a
+Are you looking for a peaceful

-great place for a relaxing vacation in Vanuatu?
+getaway from Port Vila or a great place for a relaxing vacation in Vanuatu?
+Epi

-hikers and backpackers to enjoy themselves.
+and backpackers to enjoy themselves.

-You'll also find wonderful beaches (many white sand and at least 2 black sand beaches) all around the island.
+You'll also find wonderful beaches (many white sand and at least 2

+black sand beaches) all around the island.
 Traveling to Epi is simple, especially from Port Vila.
+To make the most of your trip, combine it with

 What to Do?

 There are many things to do on Epi.
-You'll find that this paradise island

-offers numerous ways to enjoy the vast beauty of nature, as well as surfing and much more.
-Lamen Bay is a great
+You'll find that this paradise island offers numerous ways to enjoy the vast beauty of nature, as well as surfing

-place for a swim; you'll find dugongs (a relative of the manatee) in the Bay, grazing on sea-grass and sunning
+and much more.
+Lamen Bay is a great place for a swim; you'll find dugongs (a relative of the manatee) in the Bay,

-themselves in the warm waters.
-Lamen Bay is also the best place to catch the sunset.
+grazing on sea-grass and sunning themselves in the warm waters.
+Lamen Bay is also the best place to catch the

-If surfing is your thing, you'll find the best waves in northeastern Epi and
+If surfing is your thing, you'll

-snorkeling is available throughout the island, though Nikaura's Marine Protected Area is one of the prime locations
+Nikaura's Marine Protected Area is one of the prime locations

 to enjoy the ocean.
 You can also find a number of walking tours around the island, or simply explore on your own.